davidribeiro-dev/davidribeiro-dev.github.io/README.md

 This is the source code for [davidribeiro-dev.github.io](https://davidribeiro-dev.github.io/) — a static personal portfolio website built from scratch and hosted on GitHub Pages.

-The site presents selected projects, earned certifications, and contact information for David Ribeiro, a CIS student at Blue Hills Regional Technical School pursuing IT and cybersecurity internships.
+The site presents selected projects, earned certifications, and contact information for David Ribeiro, a CIS student at Blue Hills Regional Technical.

 ## Copyright and License Information